paullalonde/macos-parallels-gitlab-golang-executor-vms/README.md

 I don't use Xcode to manage the build process, though.
 Golang has its own suite of tools.

+#### In-VM secrets

+The VM produced herein contains secrets within a custom keychain.
+The keychain is protected by a password that is shared between this Gitlab executor and the Gitlab runner that invokes it.
+The secrets fall into two categories:

+- Apple signing identities; these are used for code signing.
+  Recall that in keychain parlance, an identity is a certificate paired with its matching private key.
+- Apple Developer Program credentials; these are used for notarization.

+Obviously, having the keychain baked into the Gitlab executor VM means that a change to the secrets requires rebuilding the VM.
+So it's not very convenient.
+The tradeoff is that the secrets are less exposed to users of individual Gitlab repositories than if they were provided as normal Gitlab environment variables.

 ## Requirements

 - Packer 1.8